 - Invoices must include a description of the goods purchased or services rendered, the cost, applicable taxes, and GST Registration Number.
 In the event a GST Registration Number is not provided, Members’ Assistants are required to contact the vendor to obtain the information;

 - The City of Ottawa is exempted from GST.
 GST paid to vendors will not be included in the amount charged to the Member’s Constituency Services Budget;

-- Any material and intellectual assets purchased through the use of the Constituency Services Budget are the property of the office, not the Member.
-Original receipts and a photograph of the purchase are required for inventory purposes;
+- Any material and intellectual assets purchased through the use of the Constituency Services Budget are the property of the City of Ottawa, not the Member.
+Original receipts and, where applicable, a photograph of the purchase are required for inventory purposes;

 - Expenses must be charged to the year in which they occurred.
 Expenses cannot be carried forward to different years;

 - Members who charge for goods against the current year must have received the goods and/or services from the vendor before December 31 of that year.
 It is recognized that certain annual subscriptions (including but not limited to software), may not align with the budget year and Members may choose the most economical option;

 - Original receipts must be submitted within 90 days of purchase and no later than the final date for processing payments within a budget year as determined by the Finance Services Department;

 - At the end of the year, when expenses have been incurred but invoices are not yet received, Members must inform the Program Manager, Council Support Services or the Program Manager, Mayor Support Services, as appropriate, so that a proper liability can be set up.
 Invoices from previous years that have not been set up as liabilities will not be paid or reimbursed from the previous year’s budget.
 Payment may be made against the current year’s budget;

 - To ensure financial integrity, Members of Council must sign off on disbursements/reimbursements directly payable to their staff.
 Further, the City Clerk or designate must sign off on disbursements/reimbursements directly payable to Members of Council;